When you visit your local market or garden centre, check out their herb selection. You may be surprised at the varieties of herbs that are available.

 Not only do quite a few of them provide beautiful flowers, but there is an added benefit – you can use them for medicinal purposes without a worry.

-So – what better way to enjoy spring then to get out and get active in your garden, clean it out, plant some pretty annuals or perennials and add herbs as well?
+So – what better way to enjoy spring than to get out and get active in your garden, clean it out, plant some pretty annuals or perennials and add herbs as well?

-Growing a healing garden will be definitely rewarding for you.
+Growing a healing garden will be rewarding for you.